An Alameda County Drug Charge Attorney Can Fight For You

 Facing drug charges can be a real hardship for you and your loved ones.
 While the threat of jail time can be overwhelming, it is helpful to understand that you have the right to build a strong defense.

 If you or a loved one is facing drug charges, take action immediately.
-With the help of an experienced Alameda County drug charge attorney, you can confront the allegations, protect your future, and begin the process of moving forward.
+With the help of an experienced attorney, you can confront the allegations, protect your future, and begin the process of moving forward.
 Contact Berkowitz Law to discuss your options during a private consultation.

 FAQs About Drug Charges in California